Esabogal98/Tamagotchi-1/README.md

 # Tamagotchi-1
 My very first project build with HTML, CSS, JS with the ability to name your pet, feed, get older and turn off the lights.
-Also, you can upgraded your pet when is gettin older or sleeping and if you hit 10 in the botton "sleep" you will go to HAVEN.
+Also, you can upgraded your pet when you press some buttons.

 How to play :
 When you open the link you will see an "alert" to NAME your pet.